 - The first option is comprised of the student attending classroom lectures covering the ashore knowledge element of the program.
 This is accomplished over an eight week period generally held in the off season (late fall, winter, or early spring) and followed by three full days on the water during sailing season.

 - The second format is 5 full days at a harbour where the theory and practical components of the course are delivered in a combined format.

-Intermediate cruising offers the skipper to develop those skills required for bareboat chartering.
+Intermediate cruising is a 5 day course and offers the skipper to develop those skills required for bareboat chartering.
 The course is taught in familiar waters on sailing yachts of 8 to 12 meters in moderate sea conditions.
 The emphasis of this program is on the water skills with additional components dealing with yacht systems, provisioning and living afloat.

-Prerequisites for the program are the Basic Cruising Standard, acting as skipper for at least 10 day sails, and applied knowledge of the skills learned in Basic Cruising.
+Prerequisites for the program are the Basic Cruising Standard, acting as skipper for at least 10 day sails, Coastal Navigation, current First Aid Certificate, VHF Radio Operators Certificate, and applied knowledge of the skills learned in Basic Cruising.

 Coastal Navigation Course

 This course is leading to the Sail Canada “Coastal Navigation Standard” certification.
 This course is a must for anyone sailing in coastal waters.
 You will learn the meaning and use of chart symbols, tide and current tables, fixes, plotting courses, plotting danger bearings etc. This course requires no prerequisites and will run over seven three hours sessions.

 There are no prerequisite courses to enroll in this course.
 It is open to anyone wanting to learn how to navigate by sun, moon and stars.
 The course was designed for advanced sailors being able to demonstrate the celestial navigation theory required to safely navigate a sailing yacht on an offshore passage.
 The practical application is conducted in the Offshore Standard.
 This course will run over seven three hours sessions.